 What does the CQC do?

-The CQC carries out regular comprehensive inspections of all care providers.
+The CQC carries out regular comprehensive inspections of the standards of all care providers.

 A CQC inspection will include: